The most beautiful feedback you can imagine:

 !!!
 Shoulder strap reduced by 50% - you save 9,00 € !!!

-When you order an offer package that includes the yarn, accessories and instructions for the corresponding mochila, you will receive a hand-woven shoulder strap reduced by up to 50%.
+When you order an crochet package that includes the yarn, accessories and instructions for the corresponding mochila, you will receive a hand-woven shoulder strap reduced by up to 50%.

 The shoulder straps are woven in the sequence of the orders and are shipped after completion together with the corresponding offer package.

-Of course you can also get the offer packages optionally without handwoven shoulder strap.
+Of course you can also get the crochet packages optionally without handwoven shoulder strap.

 Short introduction - what is behind a Mochila Wayuu?